 - Constant Attendance Allowance - at or above the normal maximum rate with an Industrial Injuries Disablement benefit or with a War Disablement Pension.
 Read more about Constant Attendance Allowance

 - an equivalent EU disability benefit - a disability benefit from an EU member state, Norway, Switzerland, Iceland or Liechtenstein.
 You will need advice about this as it may depend on which benefit it is.
 Find out how to get advice.

-If you care for someone that doesn’t get one of these benefits
+If you care for someone who doesn’t get one of these benefits

 You won’t get the Young Carer grant if the person you care for isn’t getting one of the benefits above.
 However you can still access the Young Carers Package.